Izenda7Series/Mvc5_DM1_StarterKit/README.md

 </br>

 You can use the script below to accomplish this.
 As general best practice, we recommend backing up your database before making any manual updates.

+### Troubleshoot-
+For Error- "You don't have permission to perform this action" , update "IzendaAdmin@system.com" value in UserName column of IzendaUser table.

 ```sql